doserjef/rFIA_web/content/tutorial/spatial.markdown

 ___
 ## _**Grouping estimates by user-defined areal units**_
-Want to compute estimates within your own area units (spatial polygons)?
+Want to compute estimates within your own areal units (spatial polygons)?
 All `rFIA` estimator functions make this task fast and easy.
 Simply hand your spatial polygons to the `polys` argument of an estimator function, like `tpa` or `biomass`, and estimates will be grouped within those spatial zones.
 No need to worry about projections, *`rFIA` functions will reproject FIA data to match that of your input polygon.*

 ```r
 ## Most recent subset